MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

    > [!NOTE]
    >
    > You can also enter a Microsoft Dataverse team name instead of the name of the person.
+If you want to share with a Microsoft Entra group, you'll first need to create a Microsoft Entra Group Team in Dataverse based on the Microsoft Entra Group.
 More information: [Microsoft Dataverse teams management](/power-platform/admin/manage-teams)

 5. Select the user and then select either **User** or **Co-owner** as the permission for the person with whom you share the flow.